Interim Executive Director

 Alhelí joined UCCRO as a staff member in 2015, but has been engaged with the organization since she was a staff at Enlace Chicago since 2009.
 Alhelí comes to UCCRO with 12 years of working experience in the non-profit world.
 She started out as a youth leader with SWOP (Southwest Organizing Project) working on issues affecting undocumented immigrant youth such as in-state tuition at state universities and the DREAM Act.
 She received organizing training and experience with ICIRR (Illinois Coalition for Immigrant and Refugee Rights).
 Alhelí is also a citizenship instructor and adult educator, has program management and implementation skills, grant writing experience, budget and financial management, and curriculum development experience.
 Mrs. Irizarry holds a bachelor’s degree from the University of Illinois at Chicago in Fine Arts and majored in Latin American and Latino Studies.
 She was a public figure for DREAMERs (undocumented youth who were brought to the U.S. as small children).
-Her passions are working on immigrant rights issues, education issues, race relations and women’s rights.
 She resides in Berwyn with her husband, Michael and their children Adan and Ivette.

 Mecole Jordan graduated from Western Illinois University with a BA in Organizational Communication and Masters of Science degree in Human Resource Management at Capella University.
 She began her non-profit career volunteering for Target Area Development in 2006-2012 starting with the SMART Act campaign to reduce the criminalization of individuals with drug addiction.
 She also provided direct oversight for Community Support Advisory Council (CSAC), an IDOC reentry program providing comprehensive wraparound support for the formerly incarcerated and violence prevention programs such as Ceasefire Auburn Gresham.
 Mecole assisted with grant writing, website design and development, building organizational structure, developing and executing the new hire orientation and training for Target Area’s Safe Passage program.
 Finally, she conducted trainings and executive administrative support for the Statewide Action and Grassroots Education Initiative (SAGE), building relationships and engaging community organizations and parents in Chicago, Oak Lawn, Rockford, Decatur, Springfield, and Bloomington Illinois.
 Mecole began working UCCRO’s work in 2010 as a member the advocacy team and trainer for our Racial Equity Curriculum.
 She aided in the development and execution of UCCRO conventions and annual retreats.
 In 2013, Mecole worked part-time with UCCRO as the coordinator of the Equal Voice Membership Campaign.
 In 2015, Mecole organized nearly 800 Illinois Early Intervention providers and parents around the State budget, bringing attention vulnerable infants and toddlers losing needed therapies during the budget impasse.
 Mecole currently lives in the south suburbs with her 3-year-old daughter, Micaela Grace.